Combining Technical with Fundamental Analysis

 100%

-You mustn’t underestimate either fundamental or technical analysis.
+You must never underestimate either fundamental or technical analysis.

-In the long-term, new fundamental conditions must align with the key price trends.
+In the long term, new fundamental conditions must align with key price trends.

-• Bullish fundamental changes must be followed by bullish technical indicators, or they aren’t confirmed.
+• Bullish fundamental changes should be accompanied by bullish technical indicators to be confirmed.

-• Bearish fundamentals changes must be followed by bearish technical indicators, or they aren’t confirmed.
+• Bearish fundamental changes should be followed by bearish technical indicators to be confirmed.

-In other words, when the fundamentals meet the technicals, and one confirms the other, a successful trade is born.
+In other words, when fundamentals and technicals align and confirm each other, a successful trade is born.

-Technical analysis studies the price and fundamental analysis studies the value.
-As a general rule, in shorter timeframes, technical analysis is more effective than fundamental analysis, due to the lack of fundamental changes in values.
-In longer timeframes, fundamental analysis is the king, as the market sentiment follows the large players.
-In any case, don’t underestimate any of these two major market forces.
-Most professional traders combine both approaches for achieving superior results.
-If you can’t combine them, prefer to evolve into a fundamentalist and trade long-term.
-Becoming a technician and trade solely short-term is much more demanding than the average trader can think, and it is better to avoid it.
+Technical analysis studies price, while fundamental analysis studies value.
+As a general rule, technical analysis is more effective in shorter timeframes due to the lack of significant fundamental changes.
+In longer timeframes, fundamental analysis reigns, as market sentiment follows the actions of large players.
+In any case, never underestimate either of these two major market forces.
+Most professional traders combine both approaches to achieve superior results.
+If you cannot combine them, it is better to become a fundamentalist and trade long-term.
+Trading solely short-term as a technician is much more demanding than most traders realize and is better avoided.

-Personally, I see technical analysis and fundamental analysis as two components of a successful trading system, the 3rd component is money management.
-Here is how it works:
+Personally, I see technical and fundamental analysis as two essential components of a successful trading system, with money management as the third.
+Here’s how it works:

 → Use fundamental analysis to decide what to buy